ArkadiusDS/NLP-Labs/README.md

 - `Lab4-Prompting-And-Fine-Tuning/src/utils/`: Utility functions and classes.
 - `Lab4-Prompting-And-Fine-Tuning/src/prompts/`: YAML files for different prompting strategies.
 - `data/`: Datasets for fake news detection.
+- `Lab4-Prompting-And-Fine-Tuning/Prompting-And-Fine-Tuning.ipynb`: Notebook with all required code to execute and present Labs using Google Colab
+- `Lab4-Prompting-And-Fine-Tuning/Assignments.ipynb`: Notebook with assignment for Labs 4.
+For tasks students will use Google Colab

 ## Setup